f321x/bitcoin-block-builder/README.md

 3. Block construction
 4. Test scripts

-I decided to implement the assignment in the Rust programming language because of its known benefits and usage in many bitcoin open source projects, and also because i wanted to learn the language.
+I decided to implement the exercise in the Rust programming language because of its known benefits and usage in many bitcoin open source projects, and also because i wanted to learn the language.

 ### <u>1.
 Parsing</u>